filecoin-project/FIPs/FIPS/fip-set-the-mining-reserve-to-zero.md

 ## Abstract

 The [mining reserve](https://spec.filecoin.io/systems/filecoin_token/token_allocation/) was intended to be a reserve of tokens to incentivize future types of mining.
-Even in the spec, this is noted to potentially "not be enough" and the "community [will] decide whether this reserve is enough".
+In the spec, this is noted to potentially "not be enough" and that the community will "decide whether to make adjustments with unmined tokens".

 This proposal seeks to remove the mining reserve.
-This does not preclude new tokens from being created - rather that any new incentives should be created at the point when new forms of mining are introduced.
+This does not preclude new tokens from being created - rather that any new incentives should be created at the point when new forms of mining are introduced rather than relying on a set of pre-minted tokens.

 ## Change Motivation